ldmdldm/gridhub/README.md

 - [LUKSO](https://lukso.network/) for providing the Universal Profile standards
 - [Hack The Grid](https://hack.lukso.network/) hackathon for the opportunity and inspiration
+- The  LUKSO community for their encouragement and support
 - All contributors who have helped shape this project

+We're honored to be part of the LUKSO ecosystem and excited to see how GridHub can contribute to its growth!